Alaska Coastal Wildlife & Brown Bear Photo Tour

 Photo Tour Info and Overview

 This trip is fantastic.
-With the charter of Coastal Explorer, we'll have the mobility to go up and down the coast of Katmai National Park, exploring Geographic Harbor, Hallo Bay, Kukak Bay and more.
+I'm teaming up with Greg, who I've known for years, and with the charter of Coastal Explorer, we'll have the mobility to go up and down the coast of Katmai National Park, exploring Geographic Harbor, Hallo Bay, Kukak Bay and more.
 Or, if we find one particular spot that's really ideal, we can stay and shoot there.
 This provides us with unsurpassed opportunities to photograph brown bears in a myriad different environments.
 The mountains of the magnificent Alaska Range provide a backdrop for this photo tour that you simply can't find anywhere else.
 Towering snow-capped peaks, jagged rugged crags, a sea of rich green sedge grass, and the beauty of the Katmai coast make this a fantastic place for those 'bears in the landscape' type shots that unequivocally declare "Alaska".